 With software tools like products from Kentik, you can use the devices to send data to observe the state of your network instead of pulling it from the network.

 Whether you’re using network observability tools, or have a network small enough where the other tools are sufficient, here are some best practices you should consider.

-When troubleshooting, you should develop a checklist of steps like what I’ve outlined above.
+You should develop a checklist of steps like what I’ve outlined above when troubleshooting.

 In his book The Checklist Manifesto, Dr. Atul Gawande discusses how checklists are used by surgeons, pilots, and other high-stress professionals to help them avoid mistakes.
-Having a checklist to ensure that you go through your troubleshooting steps in a timely and correct manner can save your users big headaches.
+Having a checklist to ensure that you go through your troubleshooting steps promptly and correctly can save your users big headaches.
 And save you some aggravation.